astik/experiment-zipkin/README.md

 This demo illustrates nested HTTP calls in java using RestTemplate.
 Once the main endpoint is called, it will call another service.
-All call to any endpoint are traced into zipking.
+All calls to any endpoint are traced into zipking.

 ```shell
 docker-compose -f _docker-compose/java-resttemplate.yml up